rsp/ppj/README.md

 It seems impossible to implement it in Java in a way even remotely as compact as in JS, which seems strange for a language as mature and popular as Java.
 If anyone can improve the Java code to make it more compact, please [do a pull request](https://github.com/rsp/ppj/pulls) because I want that comparison to be fair.

 That example was not chosen specifically to favour JS.
-It is a school example straight from a Java class.
+In fact it is a school example straight from a Java class.

 Download
 --------